 - History contributes to the analysis of different political, economic, societal, social, and cultural systems.
 It opens door to mentalities and environments and significantly contributes to our understanding of the past.
 Students at RWTH acquire a breadth of knowledge on all historical epochs and methods.

 - Catholic theology reflects on and interprets religious value systems, their symbolic forms of expression, and conflicts over values and symbols within social processes.
 RWTH students learn to understand and evaluate the relevance of religiously motivated phenomena, players, and institutions in social contexts.

-In the third year of your studies, you will choose one of these subjects as your major and another as your minor.
+In the third year of your studies, you will have to choose one of these subjects as your major.

 The multiperspectivity of the curriculum is an optimal prerequisite for acquiring different key academic skills such as reading, learning, and working techniques, the ability to search for literature, and communication strategies.
 Students receive a comprehensive education in scientific investigation and analysis methods such as quantitative statistics and the interpretation and critique of texts and sources.
 From the third semester on students are able to focus on one of the disiplines.
 This prepares students for a subject-specific Master's program.

 Information about the content of the individual foundational sciences can be found on the page specific contributions of the subjects.
 You can find a module plan and a sample course of study layout on the Faculty’s page about the curriculum.
 The course of study webpage offers additional detailed information about the program.